suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### Integrity Check Values {#ovr-integrity}

-To enable {{ovr-severable}}, there needs to be a mechanism to verify integrity of any metadata outside the manifest.
-Integrity Check Values are used to verify the integrity of metadata that is not contained in the manifest.
-This MAY include Severable Command Sequences, or Text data.
-Integrated Payloads are integrity-checked using Command Sequences, so they do not have Integrity Check Values present in the Manifest.
+To enable severable elements {{ovr-severable}}, there needs to be a mechanism to verify the integrity of the severed data.
+While the severed data stays outside outside the manifest, for efficiency reasons, Integrity Check Values are used to include the digest of the data in the manifest.
+Note that Integrated Payloads, see {#ovr-integrated}, are integrity-checked using Command Sequences.

 See {{integrity-checks}} for more detail.